Languages in Zimbabwe – Why I love my Zimbabwe Accent

 Zimbabwe’s English Language Usage

 The English spoken in Zimbabwe has its roots in British English and it evolves continuously.
-The irony is that if the so called eloquent English speakers in Zimbabwe were to live in the UK, they would still come short of meeting the local standards.
+The irony is that if the so-called eloquent English speakers in Zimbabwe were to go and live in the UK, they would still come short of meeting the local standards.
 Perhaps they would need to polish up their accents to speak audible English.

 The most widely spoken language in the United Kingdom is English, but it’s spoken in various dialects.
 For example, if you were to live in Leicester city, you would speak English with a Leicester accent.